 Brick Patio with Planting Beds

 A brick courtyard patio ties together the different components of this outdoor space: central planting beds, border gardens, outdoor seating, and container plants.
-It's a good idea to decide ahead of time which pattern you want to lay your bricks - this one is a basketweave with a running bond.Continue to 6 of 13 below.
+It's a good idea to decide ahead of time which pattern you want to lay your bricks—this one is a basketweave with a running bond.Continue to 5 of 12 below.

 Cottage Garden with Brick Paving

 A variety of flowering plants spill from borders and containers of this charming cottage-style garden.
-Greyish brick is laid in a basketweave pattern.
+Grayish brick is laid in a basketweave pattern.

 Key features of a cottage garden include: